harness/developer-hub/docs/platform/2_Delegates/install-delegates/delegate-upgrades-and-expiration.md

 sidebar_position: 8
 ---

-The Harness Delegate for Kubernetes supports automatic upgrade.
-With automatic upgrades, you don't have to worry about having the most up-to-date functionality.
+The Harness Delegate for Kubernetes supports automatic upgrades.
+With automatic upgrades, you don't need to worry about having the most up-to-date functionality.
 You always have the most recent version of the delegate.

 Harness recommends that you enable automatic upgrades.